aduo122/Crack-Coding-Interview/Leetcode.md

     difference senario
     left overlap, right overlap, outside all overlap, no overlap, first insert, last insert

+    check left first
+    if no left:
+    elif left overlap
+    elif left no overlap

+    then check right:
+    if no right:
+    elif right overlap:
+    elif right no overlap

 Tree Structure
 ====
   Three iterate